 Greetings, I’m Karen and I write literary mysteries and thrillers about plants.
 My stories are set in worlds where plants, real or imagined, affect people in strange new ways.
 My background is in horticulture and my passion is living green things.
 I love to ask “what if” questions about nature and spin a tale.
 My aim is to entertain and inspire readers, to get them thinking while their hearts are pounding.
 Plants are fun and fascinating so I strive to make my stories fun and fascinating too.

 I was born into a Polish family and raised in a Polish neighborhood in Chicago.
-After I finished graduate school, I moved to the Pacific Northwest.
-The giant trees here enchanted me.
-I worked as an editor for several years, first at small print publications and then hi-tech places like Microsoft and Amazon.
+After I finished graduate school, I moved permanently to the Pacific Northwest after encountering the giant trees here.
+I was enchanted by their majesty and power.
+For several years, I worked as an editor, first at small print publications and then hi-tech places like Microsoft and Amazon.
 The highlight of that time was working and living in Paris while helping to launch Amazon.fr.

-Fun fact: My name is pronounced “Hewg” like Huguenot and not “Hug” as in Hugs and Kisses (though I do like hugs).
+Fun fact: My name is pronounced “Hewg” like Huguenot and not “Hug” as in Big Hugs (though I do like hugs).

 If you’d like to read articles on plants, check out the archive of my gardening website, The Cultivated Life.